The application process is as follows:

 - Submit your application, when you are ready.
 ESTEEM uses a rolling admissions process, and offers will be made after each of the four deadlines.

-- Schedule an interview.
-(After the application deadline has passed, ESTEEM's Operations Coordinator will contact you to schedule a 30 minute in-person or video conference interview.)
+- Complete an interview.
+(After the application deadline has passed, an ESTEEM staff member will contact you with instructions on how to complete an aysnchronous interview.)

 - Receive notification of the University's decision.

 Prospective students apply to ESTEEM using the Slate system.
 You will be allowed to save your application as you go along and upload documents directly into Slate.
 Applications will only be reviewed once the entire packet is complete and submitted within the system.
 A $75 non-refundable fee applies unless a fee waiver is granted.
-Contact Jessica Millen for more information on the waiver process.
+Contact Iseli Hernandez for more information on the waiver process.

 - Bachelor's degree from an accredited American university or foreign institution of acceptable standing by the time of graduate matriculation